diegobersanetti/libinput-gestures/README.md

 NOTE: Arch users can now just install [_libinput-gestures from the AUR_][AUR].
 Then skip to the next CONFIGURATION section.

-Debian and Ubuntu users may also need to install `libinput-tools` if that package exists in your release:

-    sudo apt-get install libinput-tools

 Install this software: